even13/CV/README.md

 ## Hobbies and Interests

 I practice choir singing and classical singing.
+I am curious by nature and enjoy getting an in-depth knowledge of things I'm interested in.
 I am passionate about the natural world and science, and I love natural history museums (museums in general, too).
 I also enjoy looking for fossils or archaeological objects.
 I speak French and English.